KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 ### Computing side cells width

-From there it's getting very easy.
+From there it’s getting very easy.
 Side cells have a 200px wide inner item like every other cells but they only have one grey span instead of two since the orange item is stuck to the edge of the grid.

 So the width is _one orange item + one grey span_ or `200px + (100% - 860px) / 6`.